RS485 Device Configuration Guide

 Uplink Data: Displays the data payload format that will be sent to the server, based on the configuration above.

-Create moisture and EC polling tasks in the same way.
+- Create moisture and EC polling tasks in the same way.

-Figure 1: Add a moisture polling task
+Figure 1: Add moisture polling task

-Figure 1: Add a EC polling task
+Figure 1: Add EC polling task

 Figure 1: Created polling tasksThe RAK2470 WisNode Serial Prime has one channel that is used both for the RS485 communication with the sensor and in the setup procedure.
 This is why you cannot see the requested data (polled data) from the sensor during setup.

-Connect the RAK2470 to LoRa Network Server
+Connect Bridge IO to LoRa Network Server for Uplink

 This section provides you with operation guidance for connecting the RAK2470 to different LoRaWAN network servers.